 HSI offers training videos on all of the concepts I mentioned.

 - You can watch several of the courses I mention on social awareness and workplace empathy.

-- Sign up for a full-featured, full library free trial of our HSI LMS, our learning management system and watch all of them.
+- Request a free trial of our HSI LMS, our learning management system and watch all of them.

-- HSI provides our clients with email templates and fliers to help promote the training throughout the contract, not just at the launch.
+- HSI provides our clients with fliers to help promote the training throughout the contract, not just at the launch.
 This is a sample flier on workplace empathy that our clients hang in their common areas to promote the training.